 Debbie and Bill* are both pensioners and live in regional Queensland.
-Recently they were both due to have their hearing aids updated through the Government’s Office of Hearing Services program.
+Recently they were both due to have their hearing aids updated through the Government’s Hearing Services Program (HSP).

 Their town is serviced irregularly by visiting audiologists so when they saw an audiologist was visiting they decided to book an appointment there and then to get new hearing aids.

-After an initial assessment by the visiting audiologist, they were both recommended “top-up” hearings aids (hearing aids not provided free, only subsidised under the OHS program) at a cost of $2250 per hearing aid after the OHS program subsidy.
-As they have aids in both ears Debbie and Bill were charged $9,000 for these top up hearing aids on top of what the OHS program funds.
+After an initial assessment by the visiting audiologist, they were both recommended ‘top-up’ hearings aids (hearing aids not provided free, only subsidised under the HSP program) at a cost of $2250 per hearing aid after the HSP program subsidy.
+As they have aids in both ears Debbie and Bill were charged $9,000 for these top-up hearing aids on top of what the HSP program funds.

 After wearing the hearing aids for a little while they both complained that the outcome wasn’t as good as they expected after having paid so much money.
 Clarity Hearing Solutions were visiting and they decided to come in for a second opinion.